Staining & Finishing Stair Treads

 Step #3: Top Coat

-Water-based: Dries fast, less smell but foams and raises the grain.
-Non-yellow, particularly great in cases where you are trying to maintain as light of a colour as possible.. as in natural maple or retain grey overtones of white oak.
+They do have a couple of benefits, …. they dry fast, less smell but some cheaper water based finishes foam badly and always raise the grain (keep reading and I’ll tell you how to use that to your advantage).
+Non-yellowing, particularly great in cases where you are trying to maintain as light of a colour as possible.. as in natural maple or retain grey overtones of white oak.

 Note: Do not use lacquers as they are considered too brittle for horizontal applications where you want the finish to “indent” or “flex” with abuse rather than scratch off.